 Why laser protection isn't an industry standard

-According to BBC, a handheld laser, capable of distracting a pilot, can now be purchased for as little as $15, and although the laser beams may seem like harmless fun to some, they can seriously endanger the safety of an aircraft.
+According to the BBC, a handheld laser, capable of distracting a pilot, can now be purchased for as little as $15, and although the laser beams may seem like harmless fun to some, they can seriously endanger the safety of an aircraft.

 However, aviation safety experts fear that if a laser attack were to strike at a critical time – such as during an emergency or a critical part of the flight – the glare effect experienced by the pilots could cause serious issues.